microsoft/debug-adapter-protocol/specification.md

   line?: number;

   /**
-   * The start column of the actual range covered by the breakpoint.
+   * Start position of the source range covered by the breakpoint.
+It is
+   * measured in UTF-16 code units and the client capability `columnsStartAt1`
+   * determines whether it is 0- or 1-based.
    */
   column?: number;